 It is a point of debate.
 The ASA says Tesco did exclude products on the grounds of provenance and quality.
 What is certain is this is a discussion - and PR battle - that will run and run and run.

-Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods